 To get to Suchitoto, you can drive, take the local bus, go with a tour company, or hire a private shuttle; this part is entirely up to you.
 Now, depending on where in the country you are starting from, there are many different routes that you can take.

-If this is your first time in Suchitoto or El Salvador, I recommend for you to either go with a tour company or hire a private shuttle; given that, navigating the roads in El Salvador is stressful.
+If this is your first time in Suchitoto or traveling to El Salvador, I recommend for you to either go with a tour company or hire a private shuttle; given that, navigating the roads in El Salvador is stressful.

 Accommodations in Suchitoto, El Salvador.

 Accommodations in Suchitoto are by small locally own hotels.
-Each small hotel has its own uniqueness and different views.